 Renewable and recyclable wood is an environmentally friendly, durable, safe and easy-to-maintain building material.
 It also makes buildings more comfortable and attractive.
 For a developer, timber construction is a competitive option throughout the life cycle of a building.

 Fire protection of wood products is required in many public buildings as well as commercial premises and apartment buildings.
-By requiring the use of an environmentally friendly fire retardant with sufficiently comprehensive certifications (e.g. fire protection, installation methods and weather resistance), developers can make sure that the good environmental and health impacts of wood products are not reduced as a result of fire protection.
+By requiring the use of an environmentally friendly flame retardant with sufficiently comprehensive certifications (e.g. fire protection, installation methods and weather resistance), developers can make sure that the good environmental and health impacts of wood products are not reduced as a result of fire protection.

 Tikkurilan Helmi, CLT element balconies by Woodia

-Wood products treated with Nordtreat fire retardants meet the strict fire protection requirements concerning public, commercial and residential buildings.
+Wood products treated with Nordtreat flame retardants meet the strict fire protection requirements concerning public, commercial and residential buildings.
 Fire protection in compliance with the requirements of Euroclass B-s1, d0 is required, for example in Finland, on the facades of fire class P1 buildings that are under 56 metres in height as well as on the interior walls and ceilings of many class P1 and P2 buildings.

 DURABILITY OF FIRE PROTECTION

-In indoor use, certified wood products treated with the non-toxic NT DECO fire retardant maintain their fire safety properties throughout a building’s life cycle, unless the surface is mechanically damaged.
+In indoor use, certified wood products treated with the non-toxic NT DECO flame retardant maintain their fire safety properties throughout a building’s life cycle, unless the surface is mechanically damaged.
 In this case, the damaged area needs to be re-treated.

-When used on external cladding and balcony structures, Nordtreat fire retardants protect the wood from the effects of sunlight and weather and they also strengthen the wood’s natural protection against mould and decay.
+When used on external cladding and balcony structures, Nordtreat flame retardants protect the wood from the effects of sunlight and weather and they also strengthen the wood’s natural protection against mould and decay.
 In outdoor use, re-treatment is required after 5 to 15 years, depending on the building.
 It is recommended that the re-treatment is done using the same product as the original fire protection treatment.

 Villa Riihi, photo by Seppo Mäntylä